-- Facades: All building entry facades and connecting side facade at corner conditions must have a minimum of one dark sky compliant exterior lighting fixture.
+- Facades: All building entry facades and connecting side building facades at corner conditions must have a minimum of one dark sky compliant exterior lighting fixture meeting the standards for the Outdoor Lighting as found in the Town's Code of Ordinances.

-- Residential: Pole mounted, column mounted, wall mounted and hanging residential lighting fixtures are required to have a minimum of height of 16 in. and a minimum width of 8 in. excluding the ornamental top, bottom extension and mounting device. - Residential Surface: Ceiling surface mounted residential lighting fixtures are required to have a minimum height of 12 in. and width of 8 in. excluding ornamental top and bottom extension and mounting device. - Commercial: Pole mounted, column mounted, wall mounted and hanging commercial lighting fixtures are required to have a minimum height of 24 in. and a minimum width of 12 in. excluding the ornamental top, bottom extension and mounting device. - Commercial Surface: Ceiling surface mounted commercial lighting fixtures are required to have a minimum height of 12 in. and a minimum width of 8 in. excluding the ornamental top, bottom extension, and mounting device.
+- Residential: Pole mounted, column mounted, wall mounted and hanging residential lighting fixtures are required to have a minimum of height of 16 inches and a minimum width of eight (8) inches, excluding the ornamental top, bottom extension and mounting device.
+Residential Surface: Ceiling surface mounted residential lighting fixtures are required to have a minimum height of 12 inches and width of eight (8) inches, excluding ornamental top and bottom extension and mounting device. - Commercial: Pole mounted, column mounted, wall mounted and hanging commercial lighting fixtures are required to have a minimum height of 24 inches and a minimum width of 12 inches excluding the ornamental top, bottom extension and mounting device.
+Commercial Surface: Ceiling surface mounted commercial lighting fixtures are required to have a minimum height of 12 inches and a minimum width of eight (8) inches, excluding the ornamental top, bottom extension, and mounting device.

 - Light Source: Exterior lighting may be electrified or gas fueled.
 Gas fueled lights are normally required to be larger than electrified lighting.
 The above referenced dimensions are for electrified lighting.
-Therefore, gas lights will have to be larger in each residential and commercial condition unless otherwise UL certified for gas use. - Entries: Residential and commercial exterior doors are required to be illuminated. - Brackets: The use of decorative metal brackets for wall hung fixtures in a compatible design style and finish is encouraged at entrances.
-The use of decorative side scrolls is encouraged for wall mounted light fixtures. - Dark-Sky: All exterior lighting must comply with local dark-sky policy requirements with the exception of tower or water feature illumination which are approved on a case by case basis. - Glazing: Approved glass options are Clear or Seedy.
-Frosted glass is prohibited.
+Therefore, gas lights shall have to be larger in each residential and commercial condition unless otherwise UL certified for gas use. - Entries: Residential and commercial exterior doors are required to be illuminated. - Brackets: The use of decorative metal brackets for wall hung fixtures in a compatible design style and finish is encouraged at entrances.
+The use of decorative side scrolls is encouraged for wall mounted light fixtures. - Dark-Sky: Except as otherwise reviewed and approved by the Town Manager or their designee for the illumination of a tower feature, a water feature, or other similar aesthetic feature, all exterior lighting shall comply with the provisions for outdoor lighting as found in the Town's Code of Ordinances. - Glazing: Approved glass options are Clear or Seedy.
+Frosted glass shall be expressly prohibited.
 However, street lighting may have frosted glazing to obscure energy efficient light source. - Electric Light Source: Visible electric source must be decorative.
 Mini -fluorescent light sources that are visible from the public way are prohibited.